This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Disadvantages of Filter Method”.

 d) waves will get distorted

-Explanation: Modulation index tells us the amount by how much the modulated variable of carrier varies.
-If modulation index is greater than 1 then the wave gets distorted.
+Explanation: Modulation index tells us the amount by which the carrier wave is varied with respect to the message signal.
+If modulation index is greater than 1, then the wave gets distorted and overlap, thus causing overmodulation.

-Explanation: Noise is a sound that is very much unpleasant that causes disturbance.
+Explanation: Noise is the unwanted signal present in the passband of a signal.
+It is very much unpleasant thus causing disturbance.
 Its adverse effect is highly seen on channel.

 a) modulating power required is less